Mongolia Winter Tours

 Experience Mongolia’s Lunar New Year Festival – known as Tsagaan Sar – White Month.
 It is one of the most important and traditional celebrations in Mongolia.
 Travel with us and you’ll experience Tsagaan Sar through the eyes of the rural families we work in long-term local community partnership with.
 This is our own personal insight into local life in Mongolia.

-Khovsgol Ice Festival – Three Day Horse Sleigh Expedition – Khovsgol Nuur National Park – 12 Days – February 24th 2024
+Khovsgol Ice Festival – Three Day Horse Sleigh Expedition – Khovsgol Nuur National Park – 13 Days – February 23rd 2025 (guaranteed, 5 spaces remaining)

 The wild landscapes of Khovsgol Nuur National Park form the stunning backdrop to this adventure where we’ll show you a more local and hidden side to Khovsgol.
 We have researched and designed this experience together with Baasanchuluun a member of the Darkhad ethnic group and head of a young herding family in the rural community of Khatgal.